 If your audience isn’t sure whether they want to buy your product or service, having a good “about us” page can seal the deal.
 Although this page seems a bit challenging to optimize at first glance, you will soon see that industry or product-related keywords like “agency” or “bureau” fit in here more than anywhere else.

 Internet users of 2018 want more information before they buy a product or sign up for a service

-Google’s goal is to make the web a more experience centric place, focusing on quality.
-As such, it’s important to optimize your website so that it is able to reach more users.
-And since Google regularly rolls out updates to its algorithms that can affect SEO practices, one solution is to use a professional agency
+Google’s goal is to make the web a more experience-centric place, focusing on quality.
+As such, it’s important to optimize your website so that it can reach more users.
+And since Google regularly rolls out updates to its algorithms that can affect SEO practices, one solution is to use a professional agency.

 Whether you choose to hire an agency or take a more “DIY” approach, be sure to follow our blog for more SEO tips in the future.